Publications and publication types

 Current publication

 The publication that determines the display of a component document.
-Where a component is shared, it is possible to select other publication root documents by clicking the box at the top of the Table of Contents.
+Where a component is shared, at the top of the Table of Contents panel, to the right of the publication title, you can click the angle-down icon to select other publications from the drop-down.

 See also “shared component”.